robert2100-08-16/Sphere-Space-Station-Earth-ONE-and-Beyond/documents/07-comprehensive-technical-documentation/7.6-engineering/7.6.2-evolutions/evol-00/02-specs/spec-00-str-decks-deck000-0001-wormhole-docking-tunnel-en-de-v0.1.0-draft.md

-### SPEC-00-STR-DECKS-DECK000-0001-wormhole-docking-tunnel-EN-v0.1.0-DRAFT
+---
+id: spec-00-str-decks-deck000-0001
+title: DECK000 wormhole docking tunnel
+version: 0.1.0
+state: draft
+evolution: EVOL-00
+discipline: STR
+system: DECKS
+system_id: "DECK000"
+seq: "0001"
+owner: "@sgi-lina"
+reviewers:
+  - "@eng-elias"
+  - "@eng-leo"
+source_of_truth: false
+supersedes: []
+superseded_by: []
+rfc_links: []
+adr_links: []
+cr_links: []
+date: 2025-08-10
+lang: en-de
+---
+# SPEC-00-STR-DECKS-DECK000-0001-wormhole-docking-tunnel-EN-DE-v0.1.0-DRAFT

 **The Engineering of DECK000 – The Wormhole**

-**Document status:** Draft (Evolution 1 – Baseline) **Date:** 2025‑08‑10
+**Document status:** Draft (EVOL-00 baseline) **Date:** 2025‑08‑10
 **Applies to:** Earth ONE class sphere station (Ø 127 m)

 ---

+## Summary / Kurzfassung (EN/DE)

+**EN:** DECK000 is the axial, pressurized docking and transit tube spanning the North–South poles.
+The EVOL-00 baseline defines a 127 m long SiC-composite barrel with six Inconel docking rings and window segments for observation and transfer in micro‑g.

+**DE:** DECK000 ist der axiale, druckbeaufschlagte Docking- und Transittunnel zwischen Nord- und Südpol.
+Die EVOL‑00-Basis umfasst einen 127 m langen SiC-Verbundzylinder mit sechs Inconel-Docking-Ringen und Fenstersegmenten für Beobachtung und Transfer im Mikro-g.

+---

 #### 1 Abstract

 DECK000 (“The Wormhole”) is the axial, pressurized docking and transit tube that runs straight through the station from the North pole to the South pole.
-In Evolution 1, the assembly is a 127 m long tube with an outer diameter of 22 m and a clear inner diameter of 20 m.
+In EVOL‑00, the assembly is a 127 m long tube with an outer diameter of 22 m and a clear inner diameter of 20 m.
 The primary barrel is a silicon‑carbide (SiC) composite reinforced with steel or Inconel for toughness.
 Starting 3.5 m from the north polar end and repeating every 20 m along the axis, 10 m‑long Inconel docking‑ring subassemblies are installed and numbered sequentially (00, 01, 02 …) from North to South.
 Between docking rings, “window tube” segments provide outward viewing; each segment integrates rectangular window units of 4 m (axial) × 3 m (tall), built to the program’s space‑grade multilayer window specification (ALON/sapphire + fused silica + polycarbonate + borosilicate/cerium‑doped glass).
 The result is a micro‑g corridor (near the spin axis) enabling safe berthing, people/cargo transfer, observation, and emergency egress.

 ---

-#### 2 Description (Evolution 1 – Baseline Geometry & Materials)
+#### 2 Description (EVOL‑00 – Baseline Geometry & Materials)

 ##### A. System Overview